 Mr. Caravella earned his J.D. from Nova Southeastern University, his B.S. from the New York Institute of Technology, and his Associate of Construction Technology from the State University of New York.
 He’s been a practicing construction attorney for more than 20 years.

-Mr. Caravella is also a member at the Levelset Expert Center.
-If you have any legal or payment related questions, feel free to send him a message on the Expert Center to get expert and local advice.
+Mr. Caravella is also a member of the Levelset Expert Center.
+If you have any legal or payment-related questions, feel free to send him a message on the Expert Center to get expert and local advice.

 Virginia K. Trunkes

 Virginia Trunkes is a counsel at Robinson Cole, a New York law firm.
 Virginia represents developers, apartment building owners, construction managers, contractors, subcontractors, and designers in legal matters concerning business contracts and adjacent-owner license access agreements.
 As a member of the firm’s Construction Law Group, and as a former Chair of the New York City Bar Association’s Construction Law Committee, she has profound experience in helping construction professionals resolve their legal issues.

 Virginia is also an experienced litigator, fiercely representing her clients’ interests in the courtroom.
 A few common areas of litigation include:

 - Bond claims

 - Design defects

 Virginia is a member of the Forum on the Construction Industry, a Fellow of the Construction Lawyers Society of America, a member of the New York City Bar Association, Judges and Lawyers Breast Cancer Alert (JALBCA), Westchester Women’s Bar Association, White Plains Bar Association, Westchester County Association, and the New York State Bar Association.

 Virginia is a Top Rated Construction Litigation Attorney and was selected by the New York Real Estate Journal as “One to Watch” in 2020.